 Practicums, Internship, Hands-On Laboratories, Capstone Health and Exercise Science Experiential Learning Opportunities

 We believe in the importance of giving students opportunities to work with people and apply everything they have learned in the classroom.
 If you choose the Health Promotion Concentration, you will gain knowledge from hands-on laboratory trainings, two practicums, an internship, and a senior capstone experience.
-If you select the Sports Medicine Concentration, you will obtain extensive hands-on laboratory training, you will participate in state-of-the-art exercise physiology, biomechanics, and neuromuscular laboratories, and you also will have a required senior capstone experience.
+If you select the Sports Medicine Concentration, you will obtain extensive hands-on laboratory training, you will participate in exercise physiology, biomechanics, and neuromuscular laboratories, and you also will have a required senior capstone experience.

 Health Promotion Concentration

 Junior Practicum – Adult Fitness Program: Taken in junior year, this opportunity provides you with hands-on experience working with program members.
 With faculty guidance and supervision, you will learn heart rate and blood pressure assessments, and create warm-ups and specialty classes for members.
 Additionally, you will be paired with members to create exercise prescriptions to enhance fitness levels.

 Senior Practicum – Taken in the senior year, this opportunity provides you with a 60-hour practicum to gain hands-on experience with a local health and wellness organization.
 Your career interests are matched with an organization on campus, in the community, or around Northern Colorado.